KOSASIH/stable-pi-core/README.md

 # stable-pi-core
 stable-pi-core is the foundational repository for the Stabzer project, aimed at establishing Pi Coin as a stablecoin pegged to $314.159.
+This repository contains the core algorithms, smart contracts, and protocols necessary for dynamic supply management, cross-chain interoperability, and secure transactions, all designed to ensure the stability and security of the Pi Coin ecosystem.
+Join us in revolutionizing digital currency!